Get the great taste of homemade jam without all the refined white sugar. Just a little bit of honey does the trick — no one will know the difference!

 As an adult, I continued canning all my own jam, never giving much thought to the amount of sugar in my recipes.
 After all, jam was more of a treat we added to homemade yogurt or ice cream — not something we devoured by the spoonful on a daily basis.

-However, a couple of years ago, once our children discovered the deliciousness of PB&J sandwiches, I realized we were consuming an insane amount of jam… which meant my kids were eating an enormous amount of sugar with every single sandwich.
+However, once our children discovered the deliciousness of PB&J sandwiches, I realized we were consuming an insane amount of jam (and sugar).

 To be certain, I am NOT “against” sugar in any way.

-I have always been (and hopefully will always be) firmly planted in the “all things in moderation camp” when it comes to food.
+I have always been firmly planted in the “all things in moderation camp” when it comes to food.

 Yes, our family eats a ton of fresh produce.